vinkla/extended-acf/README.md

     'label' => 'Occupation',
     'instructions' => 'Add the employee\'s occupation.',
     'required' => true,
-    'maxlength' => 100, // Limits the number of characters allowed.
-The setting is optional and defaults to null.
+    'maxlength' => 100, // The setting is optional and defaults to null.
 ]);
 ```